Sima214/SS-CE/README.md

 ## Modules

 This library is split into several modules which can be turned ON and OFF depending on the requirements of the application you are building.

-In C++ code all functions are under the ssce namespace.
-Note that the documentation may not match the actual implementation because of constant changes.
+A list of available modules:

+- MODULE\_STRINGS

+## Documentation

+If [doxygen](www.doxygen.org) is installed then `make doc` becomes available.
+The docs are exported at doc_doxygen inside the build directory.

+---

+TODO: Under refactoring, jemalloc, travis ci integration(x3)

+---

 ### Math _[MODULE\_MATH]_